Agriculture industry engagement on COVID-19 issues

-The TAS Government has announced from 21 September 2020, seasonal agricultural workers from interstate non-affected regions will be permitted to enter Tasmania for the purpose of participating in the 2020-21 Tasmanian agricultural harvest season.
+The Tasmania Government is permitting seasonal agricultural workers from interstate non-affected regions to enter Tasmania to work during the 2020-21 Tasmanian agricultural harvest season.
 Read more about it here.

 Information on COVID-19 requirements changes daily.
 Make sure you are up to date by checking the advice of your own state or territory, or the information of other government agencies at australia.gov.au.

 Mark Tucker has handed over the reins of Senior Industry Engagement Officer to Vikki Fischer.

 Mark Tucker, former Senior Industry Engagement Officer, provided the vital liaison point between the department and agriculture, fisheries and forestry stakeholders affected by COVID-19.

 Vikki is a long-time officer with the department and, more recently, senior advisor to the Minister for Agriculture.
 She has a strong understanding of Australia’s agriculture industry and is broadening the scope of industry engagement beyond COVID-19 issues.

 Scope of work